-As you can see by the table, our system had no violations.
 We're proud that your drinking water meets or exceeds all Federal and State requirements.
 We have learned through our monitoring and testing that some contaminants have been detected however the EPA has determined that your water IS SAFE at these levels.

 We are required to monitor your drinking water for specific contaminants on a monthly basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-In an effort to ensure systems complete all monitoring requirements, MSDH now notifies systems of any missing samples prior to the end of the compliance period.
+In January 2021, we collected our required samples, however one sample was labeled incorrectly and didn't count.
+We have since taken the required sample that show we are meeting drinking water standards.